MicrosoftDocs/mixed-reality/mixed-reality-docs/holographic-remoting-create-host.md

 ## Connect to the device

-Once the host app is ready for rendering content a connection to the device can be established.
+Once the remote app is ready for rendering content a connection to the device can be established.

 Connection can be done in one of two ways.
-1) The host app connects to the player running on the device.
+1) The remote app connects to the player running on the device.
-2) The player running on the device connects to the host app.
+2) The player running on the device connects to the remote app.

-To establish a connection from the host app to HoloLens 2 call the ```Connect``` method on the remote context specifying the hostname and port.
+To establish a connection from the remote app to HoloLens 2 call the ```Connect``` method on the remote context specifying the hostname and port.
 The port used by the Holographic Remoting Player is **8265**.

 ```cpp
 try